Ubuntu Migration Camp

 In May the herds continue their cyclical trek to the North.
 Home is close to Handajega, a serene and peaceful setting between the Nyakoroma Hills and the border of the National Park.
 Spend a few hours watching the wildebeest cross the Grumeti River as predators stalk their every move.

 Ubuntu North (August to November)

 From late July to October the herds make their way towards Kenya and the Maasai Mara.
-Daily game drives stop regularly at the Mara River to observe the spectacular river crossings across waters populated with Nile crocodiles.
+Daily game drives stop regularly at the Mara River to observe the spectacular river crossings.
 The northern plains are home to large herds of resident plains game throughout the year – this draws high numbers of predators.
 Large herds of elephant can be found grazing along the banks of the Mara River.
 There is nothing quite like gliding serenely over the vast plains of the Serengeti as the wildlife teems below, on a romantic and evocative balloon safari. (at an additional cost).

 Ubuntu South (December to March)